fairanswers/fss16joe/project/MapExplore/README.md

 This may be a case where we are able to use state (FSM) to give precedence to one model over the other.
 States could be explore, bored, obstacle following

+* * * Collisions are not working properly.
+See AgentTest.test2AgentsPaintBallWall.
+Agents can briefly go off the map, too.
+Probably diff. between checking average and casting float to int.

+* * * Random generators have to be fed directly to the shuffle method, or it makes a new one.

 #Phase 8 - Format the output for analysis

 Separate executable with cmd line options for tests.